 Proposal 3-3:

-For multi-cell scheduling, the co-scheduled cells are indicated by carrier indicator pointing to one row of a table defining combinations of scheduled cells.
+For multi-cell scheduling, the co-scheduled cells are indicated by an indicator in the DCI format 0_X/1_X.
+At least below two options are considered:

+Option 1: the indicator points to one row of a table defining combinations of scheduled cells.

 The table is configured by RRC signaling.

-Separate tables can be configured for multi-cell PDSCH scheduling and multi-cell PUSCH scheduling.
+FFS: Separate tables can be configured for multi-cell PDSCH scheduling and multi-cell PUSCH scheduling.

-We
+Option 2: the indicator is a bitmap corresponding to configured cells.

+FFS whether the co-scheduled cells and BWPs can be jointly indicatedWe

 Companies are encouraged to provide comments in the table below.